oquechy/oquechy.github.io/cv.md

 ## Industry Internships

-_2020, Google, Switzerland,_ created an automatic workflow of requesting computational resources for SaaS clients across Google
+_2020, Google, Switzerland,_ created an automatic workflow of requesting computational resources for SaaS clients across Google.

-_2019, Bloomberg, UK,_ developed a lock-free debugging utility for caches in a data distribution network
+_2019, Bloomberg, UK,_ developed a lock-free debugging utility for caches of a market data distribution network.

-_2019, Yandex, Russia,_ improved the relative ranking of user reviews on objects displayed in the Yandex search engine. specifically, supported marketing analytics as an additional source of ranking features
+_2019, Yandex, Russia,_ improved ranking of user reviews in Yandex search engine.
+Specifically, supported marketing analytics as an additional source of ranking features.

-_2018, Google, Poland,_ implemented labeling of processes in Google's production monitoring tool according to their states such as «critical», «recently launched», etc.
+_2018, Google, Poland,_ implemented user-specific labeling of noteworthy processes in Google's production monitoring tool.

-_2017, JetBrains, Russia,_ developed an auto-smoothing algorithm for low-poly models in a VR game engine CoSpaces
+_2017, JetBrains, Russia,_ developed an auto-smoothing algorithm for low-poly 3D objects in a VR game engine CoSpaces.